romainx/panorama/README.md

 - Single series data producer
     - `count_article_by_column`: Count the number of articles by the specified column.
 For example, if the specified `column`` is "category", it will group articles by category and count the number of articles in each category.
         - `column`: the name of the column used to group data.
     - `count_article_by_year`: Count the number of articles by year.
+It will group articles by year and count the number of articles for each year (years with 0 article are not returned).
-It will group articles by year and count the number of articles for each year.
+    - `count_article_by_month`: Count the number of articles by month.
+It will group articles by year and count the number of articles for each month (even mont with 0 articles).
-    - `top_article: Return the top elements of a group.
+    - `top_article`: Return the top elements of a group.
 For example, if the specified `column` is "category" and `top` is "3", it will group articles by category and return the 3 categories with the more articles.
         - `column`: the name of the column used to group data.
         - `top`: the number of items to return

 - Multi series data producer
     - `count_article_by_column_by_year`: Count the number of articles by year for each group.
 For example, if the specified `column` is "category", it will group articles by category and count, for each category, the number of articles by year.
         - `column`: the name of the column used to group data.